Deer Can’t Sue You!

 Hit the deer.
 He won’t sue you.

 And if you do strike a deer. remember it’s a “comprehensive” claim.
-This means you don’t get a chargeable accident on your driving record like you’ll get if you hit a tree or another car.
+This means you don’t get a chargeable accident on your driving record.
+If you you avoid the dear and strike a tree, mailbox, or another car, it will be considered a chargeable accident for insurance purposes.
+Because instead of a comprehensive claim, it will be a collision claim and possibley a liability claim for bodily injury or property damage.

 Now here are some common-sense tips you can share with others to cut the chances of striking a deer in the first place.